okbob/plpgsql_check/README.md

 is transaction nesting level number (for plpgsql it depends on deep of blocks with exception's handlers).

+## Detection of unclosed cursors

+PLpgSQL's cursors are just names of SQL cursors.
+The life cycle of SQL cursors is not joined with scope of related plpgsql's cursor variable.
+SQL cursors are cloased by self at transaction end, but for long transaction and too much opened cursors it can be too late.
+It is better to close cursor explicitly when cursor is not necessary (by CLOSE statement).
+Without it the significant memory issues are possible.

+When OPEN statement try to use cursor that is not closed yet, the warning is raised.
+This feature can be disabled by setting `plpgsql_check.cursors_leaks to off`.
+This check is not active, when routine is called recusively

+The unclosed cursors can be checked immediately when function is finished.
+This check is disabled by default, and should be enabled by `plpgsql_check.strict_cursors_leaks to on`.

+Any unclosed cursor is reported once.

 ## Using with plugin_debugger

 If you use `plugin_debugger` (plpgsql debugger) together with `plpgsql_check`, then